Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 Yes, your WooCommerce-powered store needs a Privacy Policy.

-Therefore, you're required by law to post a Privacy Policy that explains how and why you collect and use personal information.
+So, if you collect any personal information, you're required by law to post a Privacy Policy that explains how and why you collect and use personal information.

 Your Privacy Policy must meet the requirements of whatever privacy laws apply where your customers live.
 This can get a little complicated, particularly if you have customers in multiple regions.